alafon/alcapon/README.md

 # AlCapON : Enable Capistrano for your eZ Publish installations

-Deploy your eZ Publish website on multiple servers
+AlCapON is a simple recipe for Capistrano, the well-known deployment toolbox.
+It helps you dealing with simple task such as pushing your code to your webserver(s), clearing your cache, etc.

 IMPORTANT: this package is currently under development, please consider testing it on a preproduction environment.
+Please read the "Known bugs" section carefully.

 ## Features